hrmJ/nexthammer/README.md

 1. Install `node` and `npm`
 2. run `npm install` in the nexthammer folder

-Installing using an lxc container using a texthammer database dump
+Installing using an lxc container (with a texthammer database dump)
 --------------------------------------------------------------------

-TODO: make a shell script for all this...
+`TODO: make a shell script for all this...`

 First, clone this repository to your desired location. (`git clone https://github.com/hrmJ/nexthammer.git`)